aktivhoon/scz_bip_manifold/README.md

 If you use this code, please cite the following paper:

-Kim, et al. (2024).
-"Revealing Differential Psychotic Symptom Patterns in Schizophrenia and Bipolar I Disorder by Manifold Learning and Network Analysis."
+Kim, et al. (2025).
+"Revealing Differential Psychotic Symptom Patterns in Schizophrenia and Bipolar I Disorder by Manifold Learning and Network Analysis.", _Translational Psychiatry_.